Harry Patch (In Memory Of): Reception

-Praise for the song was not universal.
-Rob Harvilla of Village Voice wrote that the track offered "nothing terribly earth-shattering" and thought that "the contrast between Thom's dolphin-soothing calm and lyrics like 'I've seen hell upon this earth/The next one will be chemical/But they will never learn' might just ruin your lunch."
-David Malitz of The Washington Post complained: "It's a little too Sigur Ros-y and doesn't really go anywhere" but acknowledged it "kept my interest for five and half minutes".
+Rob Harvilla of Village Voice wrote that the track offered "nothing terribly earth-shattering" and thought that "the contrast between Thom's dolphin-soothing calm and lyrics like 'I've seen hell upon this earth/The next one will be chemical/But they will never learn' might just ruin your lunch".
+David Malitz of The Washington Post wrote that "it's a little too Sigur Ros-y and doesn't really go anywhere" but acknowledged it "kept my interest for five and half minutes".
+In 2020, the Guardian named "Harry Patch (In Memory Of)" the 24th-greatest Radiohead song, writing: "A later-career treasure, Radiohead’s tribute to the last surviving combat soldier of the first world war shows how much ground they have barely touched."
+The Times critic Jonathan Dean wrote that the cover art was more memorable than the song, and that the song was more powerful with the artwork in mind.

-Patch's grandson Roger Patch voiced his family's approval, saying:
+The Royal British Legion chairman, Peter Cleminson, said: "Radiohead has picked up the torch from Harry Patch to hold it high.
+Radiohead uses Harry's own words to remind us of the horrors of war, and we believe Harry would be pleased."
+Patch's grandson Roger Patch said:

 Our family is very touched that Radiohead has reached out to its followers and especially the younger generation through the single that echoes Harry's interview in 2005.
 Harry loved music and would be 100 percent behind Radiohead in raising awareness of the suffering of conflict—not least the futility of it—in a way that can also benefit the Legion.
-It's a great idea which we support wholeheartedly.Royal British Legion chairman Peter Cleminson said: "Radiohead has picked up the torch from Harry Patch to hold it high.
-Radiohead uses Harry's own words to remind us of the horrors of war, and we believe Harry would be pleased."
+It's a great idea which we support wholeheartedly.